robkinyon/dbix-class/docs/what_is_resultset.markdown

 # Closing #

-You can use DBIx::Class as a Perl clone of other ORMs, treating your database as an expensive key-value store of object graphs.
+You can use `DBIx::Class` as a Perl clone of other ORMs, treating your database as an expensive key-value store of object graphs.
 And, you'll be just as successful as if you'd written your application using one of those other ORMs.
-The concept and implementation of the resultset, however, sets DBIx::Class far above the rest in terms of the power, flexibily, and ease of use you gain.
-I hope I've given you a good sense of how resultsets can make your code simpler, easier to maintain, and faster.
+The concept and implementation of the resultset, however, sets `DBIx::Class` far above the rest in terms of the power, flexibily, and ease of use you gain.
+I hope I've given you a good sense of how resultsets can make your code simpler, easier to maintain, and faster to boot.

 # Author #

-Rob Kinyon <rob.kinyon@gmail.com> is a long-time developer and contributor to both CPAN and DBIx::Class.
+Rob Kinyon <rob.kinyon@gmail.com> is a long-time developer and contributor to both CPAN and `DBIx::Class`.
 He's written several articles on perl.com and can be found at http://robonperl.blogspot.com/, @rkinyon on Twitter, and robkinyon on IRC.